Kalam cosmological argument: Historical background

 The origins of the cosmological argument can be traced to classical antiquity, rooted in the concept of the prime mover, introduced by Aristotle.
 In the 6th century, Syriac Christian theologian John Philoponus (c.
-490–c.
-570) proposed the first known version of the argument based on the impossibility of an infinite temporal regress, postulating that time itself must have had a beginning.
+490 – c.
+570) presented the first known version of the argument based on the impossibility of an infinite temporal regress, postulating that time itself must have had a beginning.

 Like other early Christian commentators, Philoponus disputed the Greek doctrine of the eternity of matter, noting that this was inconsistent with the Judeo-Christian doctrine of creatio ex nihilo.
 Furthermore, he examined the contradiction between Greek conceptions of past eternity and Aristotle's repudiation of the existence of actual infinities.
 In 529, he presented his critique, On the Eternity of the World Against Proclus, categorising arguments for the finitude of the past, which underpinned his arguments for the existence of God.

-Philoponus's ideas would be developed substantially within the proceedings of medieval Islamic scholasticism—or kalam—through the 9th and 12th centuries, refined in the 11th century by Al-Ghazali and in the 12th by Ibn Rushd.
+Philoponus's ideas were further developed and debated within medieval Islamic scholasticism—or kalam—through the 9th and 12th centuries, especially by Al-Ghazali in the 11th century and later criticised by Ibn Rushd in the 12th.
 In his landmark thesis, The Incoherence of the Philosophers, Persian Muslim theologian Al-Ghazali characterised the absurdity of a beginningless universe and of the existence of actual infinities, articulating a prototypical formulation of the modern Kalam cosmological argument:

-"Every being which begins has a cause for its beginning; now the world is a being which begins;
+Every being which begins has a cause for its beginning; now the world is a being which begins;

-therefore, it possesses a cause for its beginning."
+therefore, it possesses a cause for its beginning.

 In the 13th century, the cosmological argument was introduced to medieval Christian theology, wherein it would be examined by St. Bonaventure as well as Thomas Aquinas in his Summa Theologica (I, q.2, a.3) and Summa Contra Gentiles (I, 13).
 Conceptions of temporal finitism that had been substantiated in Philoponus's—and later, Al-Ghazali's—writings inspired energetic debate between Aquinas and Bonaventure, as well as further generations of scholars up until the 18th century.
 Craig writes:

-"It finally sputtered to something of an inconclusive end in the thought of the great German philosopher Immanuel Kant in the 18th century.
-Kant held, ironically, that there are rationally compelling arguments for both [the finitude and infinitude of the past], so that the problem is insoluble and exposes the bankruptcy of reason itself."
+It finally sputtered to something of an inconclusive end in the thought of the great German philosopher Immanuel Kant in the 18th century.
+Kant held, ironically, that there are rationally compelling arguments for both [the finitude and infinitude of the past], so that the problem is insoluble and exposes the bankruptcy of reason itself.